-Flash Flood Warning Issued for Northwest Alabama
+EXPIRED: Flash Flood Warning Issued for Northwest Alabama

 Franklin County in northwestern Alabama…

-* At 303 PM CDT, Doppler radar indicated heavy rain across the
+* At 559 PM CDT, Doppler radar indicated that torrential rainfall

-warned area.
-Up to two inches of rain have already fallen in the
+and 5 inches of rain have already fallen across most of the

-last hour and a half.
-An additional one and a half to three inches
+warning area, with 5 to 7 inches in a few locations.
+Flash

 * Some locations that will experience flooding include…